 (EnviroNews DC News Bureau) — This interview with legendary Rock and Roll Hall of Fame musician Neil Young was taped live on April, 26 2014 at the Cowboy and Indian Alliance in Washington, D.C.

-The event sought to pressure President Barack Obama to reject the construction of the fourth and final leg of the Keystone XL Pipeline that, if approved, would open the flood gates for deadly and carbon-loaded tar sands crude on an unprecedented scale.
+The event was aimed at pressuring President Barack Obama to reject the construction of the fourth and final leg of the Keystone XL Pipeline that, if approved, would open the flood gates for deadly and carbon-loaded tar sands crude on an unprecedented scale.
 The transcript is as follows:

 Emerson Urry: We’re here with the incredible Neil Young today on EnviroNews.
 Thank you for joining us.